 The Dallas Wetlands Project

 The Dallas Wetlands Project grew out of a project for Dr. Margaret Brown, who required a quick way for students to process data in her labs for the University of Dallas Undergraduate Environmental Science class.
 The initial project was for a small inference engine which processed student field data to determine if a field location constituted a wetland or not.
 The inference engine encoded a subset of the Corps of Engineers Wetlands Delineation Manual (Technical Report Y-87-1), using Visual C++ and MFC.
 The resulting data was in a simple text format that could be imported into a spreadsheet such as Microsoft Excel.
 Geospatial displays were produced using the Gistix Toolkit.
-Pre-dating Google Maps and Microsoft Virtual Earth, and interactive online map was created using an early version of SVG (Scalable Vector Graphics).
+Pre-dating Google Maps and Bing Maps (nee Microsoft Virtual Earth), an interactive online map was created using an early version of SVG (Scalable Vector Graphics).